Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 # August 16 2025
 Today, i finally order, i have made some changes to the board, like added the ESD protection IC, and this is why i am journaling today

+i resubmitted, and i spent about 15 mins fixing the stuff, and my BOM has not changed, as i have that IC already present with me at home